-The National Park Service congratulates all of the participants of this years "What John F. Kennedy Means to Me" program, and is pleased to invite virtual visitors to use the links below to read the class poems and winning essays from the 2013 program and prior years.
-Also be sure to check out the slide shows of photos from the 2013 and 2012 ceremonies.
+The National Park Service congratulates all of the participants of this years "What John F. Kennedy Means to Me" program, and is pleased to invite virtual visitors to use the links below to read the class poems and winning essays from the 2014 program and prior years.
+Also be sure to check out the slide shows of photos from the 2014, 2013 and 2012 ceremonies.

-2013 CLASS POEMS
+2014 CLASS POEMS

-"The 35th President" by Ms. French's class
+"JFK: The True American Hero" by Ms. French's class

-2013 WINNING ESSAYS
+2014 WINNING ESSAYS

 Photo of essay winners

 Gad Skurnik, runner-up